 Doctor's Notes on Rectal Bleeding

-The symptom of rectal bleeding can be associated with other symptoms, depending on the cause of the bleeding.
-Other associated symptoms can include fatigue, diarrhea, constipation, abdominal pain, weight loss, decreased appetite, dark or tarry stools, or rectal pain.
+Rectal bleeding may be associated with other symptoms, depending on the cause of the bleeding.
+Other associated symptoms may include:

 Pancreatitis : Test Your Medical IQ QuizQuestion

 Pancreatitis is inflammation of an organ in the abdomen called the pancreas.See Answer